angular/angular/aio/content/guide/service-worker-devops.md

 service worker requires the invalidation of old caches.
 In this case, the app will be refreshed transparently from the network.

+### Bypassing the service worker

+In some cases you may want to avoid that the service worker is handling the request.
+An example is when uploading files, where you will not see progress events if the request is going through the service worker.
+To bypass the serviceworker you can set `ngsw-bypass` as a request header, or as a query parameter.

 ## Debugging the Angular service worker